 Government guidance states that it is rare for an animal to catch coronavirus.
 If they do contract the virus, they often only show mild symptoms and are better within a few days.
-There is no evidence to suggest that pets directly transmit the virus to humans.

 There is no evidence that washing your cat controls the spread of the virus and you must only use products that are made for pets if you do decide to bath them.